Alexander Miasnikian: Leadership in Armenia

-At the Kavbiuro meeting of July 4, 1921, Miasnikian and a majority of members voted to conduct a referendum in majority-Armenian Mountainous Karabakh and make it part of Armenia.
-However, the next day, the Kavbiuro revised its decision and adopted a new one whereby Mountainous Karabakh would become an autonomous region within the Azerbaijan SSR.
+At the Kavbiuro meeting of July 4, 1921, Miasnikian and a majority of members voted to conduct a referendum in majority-Armenian Artsakh and make it part of Armenia.
+However, the next day, the Kavbiuro revised its decision and adopted a new one whereby Artsakh would become an autonomous region within the Azerbaijan SSR.
 The Armenian Central Committee unsuccessfully protested the decision.
 Six months later, Miasnikian told the First Congress of the Armenian Communist Party that Azerbaijan had "threatened to halt kerosene supplies to Armenia if Yerevan did not relinquish its claims to Mountainous Karabakh."

 As leader of Soviet Armenia, Miasnikian was instrumental in the formation of state institutions and the economy of the republic.
 He initiated active work towards eradicating illiteracy and developing local manufacturing in Armenia.
 He was succeeded as head of government of Soviet Armenia by Sargis Lukashin in January 1922.
 After the formation of the Transcaucasian SFSR in March 1922, Miasnikian held a number of leading positions in the federation's government, working from Tiflis.

 Miasnikian wrote several works on the theory of Marxism–Leninism, the history of the revolutionary movement, and Armenian literature.
 He began writing reviews for theater in 1906.
 His works about Armenian literature include the article "Mikael Nalbandian" and pamphlets on the poetry of Hovhannes Hovhannisyan and Hovhannes Tumanyan.
 Miasnikian criticized apolitical approaches to literature and the concept of "art for art's sake" in articles like "Philanthropy and its Lackeys" (1912).